Safety Eyewear Without Fogging

 Don’t let smoke into your eyes or foreign objects.

-Some frame and lens materials have better heat resistance and antifogging properties than others.
-Fire grade positive seals of protective eyewear in cases of recent Tathra fires would have been ideal in reducing eye inflammation from smoke as would correct masks and respirators.
+Frame and lens materials have better heat resistance and antifogging properties than others.
+Fire grade positive seals of protective eyewear in cases of recent Tathra fires would have been ideal in reducing eye inflammation from smoke, as would correct masks and respirators.

-Should safety eyewear fog up under hot or steamy conditions, and removed exposure to a possible variety of hazards can ensue.
+Should safety eyewear fog up under hot or steamy conditions, and if removed, increased exposure to a possible variety of hazards could ensue.

-Gamma rays, X-rays, and high ultraviolet radiation can be a health hazard as it penetrates the body and will transmit through spectacle glasses though it will appear denser than soft tissues.
-This ionising radiation can cause cell damage ( from spectroscopy studies) as opposed to the nonionising radiation of visible light wavelengths and lower.
+Gamma rays, X-rays, and high ultraviolet radiation can be a health hazard as they penetrate the body and transmit through spectacle glasses.
+However, it will appear denser than soft tissues.
+This ionising radiation can cause cell damage ( from spectroscopy studies) instead of the non-ionising radiation of visible light wavelengths and lower.